dimitrismistriotis/dimitrismistriotis.github.io/_posts/2018-05-24-red_flags_in_interviews.md

 Hope this article will help make you feel a little bit more prepared for your next job hunt or at least entertain you.

----

-This is a transcribe with some modifications of the discussion we had for the podcast [FetaReport](www.fetareport.gr).
-Unfortunately the original content is in Greek.
-We thought that it might be good to release our content for an international audience.
-If you think that such content would be of interest to you even if spoken with funny accents, please reach out to us or leave a comment here so that we will be able to react to your feedback and start releasing stuff in English.

-Recently two members of the crew had gone out to look for positions, while the other member had been in the same situation very recently.
-Reading the job descriptions and taking the corresponding phone calls (initial or later stage) we saw some patterns emerging which at some point started documenting for broadcasting them in a podcast episode, which got released at the end of May 2018.

-Before we start it is important to note that there is no perfect job, that a red flag for one person might be a green flag for another and that also what we want from a job depends on our personality, lifestyle, stages in life (e.g.: single, married, family) or in one word, our circumstances.
-With that in mind a "we work all day long" signal might be a red flag for a family man but a "wow I will learn a lot" for a young single person who wants to acquire experience.

-Hope this article will help make you feel a little bit more prepared for your job hunt.

 ## People

 One of us is a Software Engineer, one does Digital Marketing and the third